ntoll/workflow/README.txt

 during the lifetime of the WorkflowManager for Pinax1.0 that follows the Release Lifecycle workflow.

-WorkflowEvent - simply links up the WorkflowManager, State, Transition that got to the State, Participant and a timestamp enabling us to know how the workflow has progressed (with the most recent being the current state).
-Examples might
-be: Pinax1.0 WorkflowManager, "RC1" state, "Prepare Release Candidate" transition, jtauber, 2009-11-5.
+WorkflowHistory - simply links up the WorkflowManager, State, Transition and Events to the State, Participant, a descriptive note and a timestamp enabling us to track how the workflow has progressed (with the most recent being the current state).
+Examples might be: Pinax1.0 WorkflowManager, "RC1" state, "Prepare Release Candidate" transition, jtauber, 2009-11-5.

 As always, comments, ideas, suggestions and improvements are most welcome.